Ralph Middenway (1932-2018) : Represented Artist

 Artist website: http://www.middenway.com

-He came of age working with Patrick Thomas (and the ABC Adelaide Singers, Adelaide Symphony Orchestra and West Australian Symphony Orchestra).
-Other notable performers include Elizabeth Campbell, Australian String Quartet, Australian Brass Quintet, Robert Dawe, Sally Mays, the Australian Youth Orchestra and Michael Kieran Harvey.
-His music has also been performed in Europe, North America and Japan.
+In 1983 he started working as a full-time freelance composer.
+His work was championed by conductor Patrick Thomas, and performed by the ABC Adelaide Singers, Adelaide Symphony Orchestra and West Australian Symphony Orchestra.
+Other notable performers of his music include Elizabeth Campbell, Australian String Quartet, Australian Brass Quintet, Robert Dawe, Sally Mays, the Australian Youth Orchestra and Michael Kieran Harvey.
+In addition to Australia, his music has also been performed in Europe, North America and Japan.

-His three operas are: The Letters of Amalie Dietrich, a one-act four-hander commissioned by State Opera of South Australia; Barossa, a Singspiel commissioned by Brian Chatterton for Australia's Bicentennial; and The Tempest, with 15 singers, 6 dancers and 2 actors.
+Given his theatre work and his love of the human voice, Ralph Middenway inevitably gravitated towards opera.
+His three operas are The Letters of Amalie Dietrich, a one-act four-hander commissioned by the State Opera of South Australia; Barossa, a Singspiel commissioned by Brian Chatterton for Australia's Bicentennial; and The Tempest, with 15 singers, 6 dancers and 2 actors.
 The Enchanted Island (from The Tempest) was funded by the Mara Dole Foundation.

-For twenty years Middenway was a critic and feature writer for publications including Australian and Advertiser newspapers.
-He still works as a writer and editor-e.g. in 2001 co-editing a book of essays on Parsifal for the South Australian Wagner Society.
+For twenty years Middenway was a critic and feature writer for publications including The Australian and The Advertiser newspapers.
+He went on working as a writer and editor, and in 2001 he co-edited a book of essays on Parsifal for the South Australian Wagner Society.

-In 2008 he and his wife sold their native flower farm near Adelaide and now live in Hobart, where his music is being archived in the Tasmanian Conservatorium Library.
+In 2008 he and his wife sold their native flower farm near Adelaide and moved to Hobart, where his music is being archived in the Tasmanian Conservatorium Library.

-One recent major project was a new full performing edition of the Play of Daniel, to be sung in Latin.
-One version was specific to St David's Cathedral, Hobart.
-The second is adaptable as to venue, scale and instrumental preference.
-The third, with translator Professor Emerita Rosemary Lloyd, is for Francophones.
+A major project undertaken in Tasmania was a new full performing edition of the Play of Daniel, to be sung in Latin.
+One version was specific to St David's Cathedral, Hobart; the second adaptable as to venue, scale and instrumental preference.
+The third, completed in collaboration with translator Professor Emerita Rosemary Lloyd, was for Francophones.

-Another large project was a long cantata about St Francis of Assisi, The Sun of Umbria, using poetry by Hobart poet and educator Clive Sansom.
+Another recent, large project was a cantata about St Francis of Assisi, The Sun of Umbria (2013), using poetry by Hobart poet and educator Clive Sansom.

-In August 2015 he graduated with a PhD from the University of Tasmania, with a folio of compositions and an exegesis focussed on setting words to music.
+In August 2015 Middenway graduated with a PhD from the University of Tasmania, with a folio of compositions and an exegesis focussed on setting words to music.